ANIL KUMAR YELAM

 ACM SIGOPS Operating Systems Review, Volume 57

-CoResident Evil: Covert Communication In The Cloud With Lambdas [ paper | talk | code ]
+CoResident Evil: Covert Communication In The Cloud With Lambdas [ pdf | code ]

 Anil Yelam, Shibani Subbareddy, Keerthana Ganesan, Stefan Savage and Ariana Mirian